The Big Unanswered Questions After Michael Cohen's Capitol Hill Marathon

 When Pecker was attempting to take another big publishing job as the boss of Time Magazine, Cohen even looked into trying to buy the trove from AMI, he told members of Congress last week.

-The big question that raises is: what else is in AMI's Trump treasure trove?
+The big question that raises is: What else is in AMI's Trump treasure trove?

 How credible is Cohen?